 Wedging of cast to keep a tibia fracture well aligned.
 We wedge the cast on a side if there is malalignment early on in the fracture healing to realign the fracture

-Immediately after injury and 6 months post injury back to normal activity below.
+Immediately after injury and 6 months post-injury back to the normal activity below.